gitter-badger/kinesis-stream/README.md

     val channel = kw.channel

-    // Prepare some data to put into kinesis val data = List("Hello", ", ", "World", "!!!")
+    // Prepare some data to put into kinesis val data = Process("Hello", ", ", "World", "!!!")

-    // Create a process by feeding all the data to the channel.
+    // Get the process from the Writer.
-    // The result is a process that simply emits the results. val process_ : Process[Task, Throwable \/ UserRecordResult] =
-      Process(data: _*).tee(channel)(tee.zipApply).eval

-    // Or you can just get the process from the Writer :) val process: Process[Task, Throwable \/ UserRecordResult] = kw.process(data)
+    // The process feeds all the data to Kinesis and returns UserRecordResults val process: Process[Task, Throwable \/ UserRecordResult] = kw.process(data)

     // Now, run the process and obtain all the responses from Kinesis val results: IndexedSeq[Throwable \/ UserRecordResult] = process.runLog.run

-    // All that could have been accomplished more simply: kw.write(List("Hello", ", ", "World", "!!!"))
+    // All that could have been accomplished more simply: kw.write(Process("Hello", ", ", "World", "!!!"))

     // But, it's having the Channel and Process that are important.
     // At this point you can get all sorts of info from the
     // UserResultRecords, such as shard id, sequence number, and more

-    // But for now, we'll just return the channel channel
+    // But for now, we'll just return the process channel
   }